is undergoing a major upgrade. We have moved the facility across the campus to new, larger, labs in the Research Complex

 has been extended, to enable longer focal lengths to be used to increase the high harmonic flux, and the monochromatised XUV beamline is being fully refurbished with new optics.

 Ultra will develop IR spectroscopy stations, to allow us to initially evaluate the performance of the stable, broadband mid-IR (> 4 µm) output of the new system.
 As well as the appeal of using such a source for ultrafast IR spectroscopy, the narrowband (~ 20 cm-1) pump laser opens up new opportunities in ultrafast Raman and unique hybrid narrowband/broadband capability, such as surface sum frequency generation and multidimensional spectroscopy techniques (e.g. electronic-vibrational-vibrational).

-Building work in the new labs is going well, and we are still expecting it to finish in early April.
+Building work in the new labs has now finished, and we are moving in equipment and assembling beamlines and control systems.
 The 100 kHz laser system has met specifications at the factory and has been installed in the new laser labs.
 The newly expanded Artemis team

 have completed final user experiments in the old labs, and moved offices into RCaH.
 We are now working to upgrade the current 1 kHz laser source and end-stations and to design the new 100 kHz HHG source, OPAs and beamline.
 Please get in touch if you are interested in becoming one of our first users and helping with commissioning experiments.